New York metropolitan area: Central New Jersey

+Notable municipalities in the region include Trenton (the state capital of New Jersey and the only U.S. state capital within the New York metropolitan area), Princeton (home to the Ivy League Princeton University), New Brunswick (home to Rutgers University's main New Brunswick campus, the largest university campus in New Jersey), Lakewood (home to Beth Medrash Govoha, the largest yeshiva outside of Israel), and Edison (home to Thomas Edison's original research laboratory, located in what is now Edison State Park in Menlo Park, where inventions such as the phonograph, the motion-picture camera, and the incandescent light bulb were developed).
+The region also encompasses a significant portion of the Jersey Shore, including the cities of Red Bank, Long Branch, and Asbury Park.
+Major transportation links in Central Jersey include the New Jersey Turnpike, the Garden State Parkway, US 1, US 9, and the Northeast Corridor.
+All of these aforementioned routes bisect each other in the bustling suburb and commercial hub of Woodbridge.

 Western Connecticut

 Fairfield, New Haven, and Litchfield counties in western Connecticut (like the state in general) are known for affluence.
 Large businesses are scattered throughout the area, mostly in Fairfield County.
 The land is flat along the coast with low hills eventually giving way to larger hills such as The Berkshires further inland, to the Massachusetts border.
 Most of the largest cities in the state are in New Haven County (home to Yale University) and Fairfield County.

 Candlewood Lake is the largest recreational lake in the New York metropolitan area.
 The lake is located within the Greater Danbury region, and is home to many second homes of New York City residents.

 Pike County, Pennsylvania

-Pike County is located in northeastern Pennsylvania.
+Pike County, Pennsylvania is located in Northeastern Pennsylvania.
 As of the 2010 Census, the population was 57,369.
 Its county seat is Milford.
 Part of the Pocono Mountains region lies within Pike County, which has ranked among the fastest-growing counties of Pennsylvania.

+This county was detached from the New York-Newark-Jersey City MSA in September 2023 and now forms the Hemlock Farms, PA, USA.